Nippon-Ham's Hokkaido Relocation - A Model for Regional Team Success

 Darvish and Ohtani - Superstars Nurtured in Hokkaido

 After relocating to Hokkaido, the Fighters also attracted attention for their excellent player development.
-Yu Darvish grew into one of Japan's premier pitchers in Hokkaido, leading the Fighters as their ace until his 2012 move to MLB.
-Shohei Ohtani's presence demonstrated the Fighters' development capabilities to the world.
-The negotiating skill to persuade Ohtani, who had publicly declared his MLB aspirations, to join the team in the 2012 draft.
-And the franchise's flexibility in supporting the unprecedented challenge of being a two-way player as both pitcher and hitter.
-Ohtani's success as a two-way player in NPB and his historic achievements in MLB proved the correctness of the Fighters' development philosophy.
-The Hokkaido environment provided young players with a setting to focus on baseball, offering fertile ground for talent to blossom away from Tokyo's bustle.
-The Fighters' development system has become a model for all of NPB.
+Yu Darvish grew into one of Japan's premier pitchers in Hokkaido from 2005 to 2011, posting a dominant NPB career record of 93 wins, 38 losses, and a 1.99 ERA.
+He won the Sawamura Award in 2007 and led the Fighters as their ace until his 2012 move to the MLB's Texas Rangers.
+Darvish's presence proved that the Hokkaido environment did not hinder the development of elite players.
+Shohei Ohtani's emergence then demonstrated the Fighters' development capabilities to the entire world.
+When Ohtani publicly declared his MLB aspirations ahead of the 2012 draft, the franchise presented a unique development plan showcasing the possibility of becoming a "two-way player," persuading him to join the team.
+This negotiation was led by scouting director Takashi Obuchi and succeeded through careful persuasion that included Ohtani's parents.
+After joining, the entire organization supported the unprecedented challenge of playing as both pitcher and hitter.
+In 2016, Ohtani recorded 10 wins as a pitcher and 22 home runs as a batter, achieving statistics unprecedented in NPB history.
+Ohtani's 2018 move to the MLB's Los Angeles Angels and his historic achievements there proved the correctness of the Fighters' development philosophy.
+The Hokkaido environment provided young players with a setting to focus intensely on baseball, offering fertile ground for talent to blossom away from Tokyo's bustle.
+The ability to develop draft picks like Sho Nakata, Haruki Nishikawa, and Kensuke Kondo into top-tier players has become a model for all of NPB.

 ES CON FIELD HOKKAIDO - A New Horizon in Franchise Management

-In 2023, the Hokkaido Nippon-Ham Fighters moved to ES CON FIELD HOKKAIDO, built in Kitahiroshima City.
+In 2023, the Hokkaido Nippon-Ham Fighters moved to ES CON FIELD HOKKAIDO, built in Kitahiroshima City at a total construction cost of approximately 60 billion yen.
 This ballpark holds the potential to revolutionize franchise management in NPB.
-With a design philosophy that sets it apart from conventional Japanese baseball stadiums, it features a natural grass field, a retractable roof, and a ballpark town concept centered around the stadium.
-Hotels, commercial facilities, hot springs, and campgrounds surround the venue, functioning as a complex that attracts visitors even on non-game days.
-This ballpark concept, inspired by advanced MLB stadium operations, presents a new model for stadium business in Japanese professional baseball.
-While inheriting the community-focused spirit cultivated during the Sapporo Dome era, the franchise fundamentally transforms its revenue structure by owning and operating its own stadium.
+With a design philosophy that sets it apart from conventional Japanese baseball stadiums, it features a natural grass field, a retractable roof, and a ballpark town concept called "F Village" centered around the stadium.
+Hotels, commercial facilities, the hot spring facility "tower eleven onsen," glamping areas, and children's play zones surround the venue, functioning as a year-round complex that attracts visitors even on non-game days.
+In its inaugural year of 2023, the stadium alone drew approximately 3 million visitors, while F Village as a whole attracted around 5 million.
+This ballpark concept, inspired by advanced MLB stadium operations such as San Diego's Petco Park and Atlanta's Truist Park, presents a new model for stadium business in Japanese professional baseball.
+During the Sapporo Dome era, the team paid approximately 1.2 billion yen annually in stadium rental fees, but by owning and operating its own stadium, the franchise fundamentally transformed its revenue structure.
+The model where all food, merchandise, and event revenue within the stadium belongs to the team was impossible under the previous "borrowed stadium" arrangement.
+However, the location approximately 25 kilometers from central Sapporo has raised accessibility concerns, and transportation infrastructure improvements including shuttle buses from JR Kitahiroshima Station and plans for a new station will be key going forward.
 The Fighters' 20-year journey in Hokkaido continues to prove the potential of regional franchises.
+From struggles in Tokyo, to rebirth in Hokkaido, to the new challenge of ES CON FIELD - this trajectory represents an ideal model for franchise management in NPB.